Tarrin376/Algorithm-Visualiser/README.md

 # Algorithm Visualizer

 #### A tool to visualize different algorithms to help users get an understanding of how they work.
+Users can customize the behaviour of the algorithms by adding obstacles to the grid and changing the start and end points.

 Technologies used:
 - React.js